openwallet-foundation/bifold-wallet/docs/design-guidelines/design guidelines.md

 User flows should be intuitive and consistent.
 Use existing mental models and standard UI elements.
 If existing mental models are not sufficient, then ensure that the system is easy to learn.
 Consistency will help the learning curve.

 ### Simple
 Be clear and concise rather than clever.
-Strategically place elements to avoid visual clutter and componentize comtent to reduce cognitive load.
+Strategically place elements to avoid visual clutter and componentize content to reduce cognitive load.
 Organize the information architecture so that branches focus on a single goal.

 ### Friendly
 Digital wallets can easily lean towards being technical and complex, which can be intimidating to some.
 Anthropomorphize your system and attribute a friendly personality to better approach and engage users.
 This can mean writing content in a conversational tone, use light animation to smooth transitions, using brighter colours, rounding edges, etc.